leafo/lapis/docs/actions.md

 #### Using the `url_key` method

-The value of any parameter in `params` is a string then it is inserted into the generated path as is.
+If the value of any parameter in `params` is a string, then it is inserted into the generated path as is.
 If the value is a table, then the `url_key` method is called on it, and the return value is inserted into the path.

 For example, consider a `Users` model which we've generated a `url_key` method
 for: